vrsanskytom/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/Airvolute-DCS2/README.md

 Matching connector JST GHR-03V-S.

 RC input is configured on the PPM_SBUS_PROT pin as part of the PPM connector.
 Pin is connected to UART3_RX and also to analog input on TIM3_CH1.
-This pin supports all RC protocols, but for it to be enabled, it is necessary to set SERIAL3 as RCIN.
-Also RC input is shared with primary FMU, so it is default disabled on secondary FMU.
+This pin supports all unidirectional RC protocols, but for it to be enabled, it is necessary to set SERIAL3_PROTOCOL as RCIN.
+Also RC input is shared with primary FMU, so it is default disabled on this secondary FMU.

 5V supply is limited to 1A by internal current limiter.
 <table border="1" class="docutils">